whipper-team/whipper/README.md

 `pip install -r requirements.txt`

+### Optional dependencies
+- [pillow](https://pypi.org/project/Pillow/), for completely supporting the cover art feature (`embed` and `complete` option values won't work otherwise).

+This dependency isn't listed in the `requirements.txt`, to install it just issue the following command:

+`pip install Pillow`

 ### Fetching the source code

 Change to a directory where you want to put whipper source code (for example, `$HOME/dev/ext` or `$HOME/prefix/src`)